Make The Most From The Money You Already Earn

 These days, when we as family, go on a trip, we go online and map out the route using Google maps.
 So we know what route to take, how long it will take to reach our destination.

 Such a plan guides the effective use of money in many ways.
-They are simple to follow and to follow them, we must take time to understand them.
-It helps us:
+They are simple to follow and to follow them, you must take time to understand them.

-We must figure out whether we can afford a merchandise that we so desperately want.
-A plan gives us greater control over our financial resources.
-We can immediately know whether something we desire to purchase is affordable.
+You can immediately know whether something you desire to purchase is affordable.
 So affordability is a must to understand and realize.

 If you plan a budget, you must know, then, how much money is coming in every week or month (cash inflow) and how much money is going out (cash outflow).